c12i/quick-push/README.md

   </a>
 </p>

 > Quickly commit & push code to your remote repository with a single command.
-Recommended for use in personal/ private projects where commit messages are not a major priority

 ## Install